McFly reunite with London O2 show, 2021 UK tour and new album

 How to get McFly tickets?

-Tickets for McFly’s 2020 UK tour went on sale Friday September 20 2019 and will likely sell out fast on AXS and Ticketmaster.
-Don’t worry — stay with us if you want the best seats.
-Plus, rock out with guaranteed genuine tickets and real customer support seven days a week.
+Tickets for the McFly’s UK tour, previously set to spring 2020, went on sale Friday September 20 2019.
+Don’t worry — with StubHub you can still get tickets at any time as you approach the event date.
+Plus, rock out with no hidden charges and real customer support seven days a week.